specialized806/microsoft-365-docs/microsoft-365/admin/create-groups/ownerless-groups-teams.md

 - **You can't batch update the groups the policy targets.**
   - You can only search for and add one Microsoft 365 group at a time to this policy.

-## Ownerless groups policy options

-When creating the policy, you can specify:

-- If you want to limit who can be invited to be an owner by specifying a security group.
-- The sender address of the notifications.
-- The number of weeks that the notifications are sent.
-- Which groups or teams are part of the policy.
-A maximum of 50 groups can be selected.
-- What the notification message says but not the language based on a recipient's country or region.

-> [!NOTE]
-> Using a security group to limit who can be invited to be an owner requires that you possess but not necessarily assign a Microsoft Entra ID P1 or P2 license for each Microsoft 365 group member in your organization.

-## Set up the ownerless group policy
+## Set up the ownerless group or team policy

-To set an ownerless group or team policy, complete the following steps:

 1. In the Microsoft 365 admin center, expand **Settings** and select **Org settings**.
 1. On the [**Services**](https://go.microsoft.com/fwlink/p/?linkid=2053743) tab, select **Microsoft 365 Groups**.
 1. Select the **When there's no owner, email and ask active group members to become an owner** checkbox.
 1. If you want to keep the default configuration settings, select **Save**.

-To customize the policy, complete the following steps:
+## Customize the ownerless group policy

-1. On the **Microsoft 365 Groups** page, select **Configure policy**.
+1. On the **Microsoft 365 Groups** pane, select **Configure policy**.
 1. On the *Weekly notification options* page, specify who can receive ownership notifications.
 If you choose to allow or block certain members, then search for and add the security group that you want to use.
+    1. Using a security group to limit who can be invited to be an owner requires that you possess but not necessarily assign a Microsoft Entra ID P1 or P2 license for each Microsoft 365 group member in your organization.
-    1. Type the number of active members that you want to notify, and select the number of weeks to send the notification.
+    2. Type the number of active members that you want to notify, and select the number of weeks to send the notification.
 The notification list is created during the first notification and doesn't change.
-    1. Select **Next**.
+    3. Select **Next**.
 1. On the *Who is this email coming from* page, select a sender for the email, and then select **Next**.
     1. Shared mailboxes aren't supported.
 The sender must be either a user mailbox or a group mailbox.
 1. On the *Subject and message* page, customize the email and optionally include a **policy guideline URL**, and then select **Next**.
+    1. You can't have the notification's language change based on the recipient's country or region.
 1. On the *Select which groups to target* page, select **Specific groups**, and choose the groups and teams that you want to include in this policy, or select **All groups**.
+    1. A maximum of 50 groups can be selected.
 1. Select **Next**.
 1. On the *Review and finish* page, confirm your settings and select **Finish**, and then select **Done**.

-## What happens after the policy is set up
+## After you set up the ownerless group policy

 Notifications are sent weekly starting within 24 hours of policy creation.
 Notifications and responses are tracked in the audit log.

 If a user is a part of multiple ownerless groups, they can receive separate weekly notifications, one for each group they're an active member of.

-### What happens when someone accepts or declines ownership of a group
+### When someone accepts or declines group ownership

 Up to two members per group can accept the invitation to become an owner.
 Once someone accepts ownership, the policy stops sending notifications to the group's members.